Scatophagus: Species

+Several fossil species (Scatophagus frontalis Agassiz, 1839 from the Early Eocene, Scatophagus capellinii Bassani, 1889 from the Early Oligocene) from Italy were previously placed in this genus.
+However, more recent studies indicate that while they are scats, they are unique enough belong to their own genera, and have thus placed them in Eoscatophagus and Oligoscatophagus.

 Characteristics

 Scatophagus species have highly compressed, rectangular bodies.
 The dorsal profile of the head rises steeply to the nape, they have a rounded snout, as is the space between the eyes.
 The small mouth is horizontal, and cannot be protruded, and has several rows of small bristle like teeth on the jaws teeth in several rows.
 There are no teeth on the roof of the mouth.
 The dorsal fin has 11-12 robust spines and 16-18 soft rays, the first spine lies flat and there is a deep incision between the spiny and soft rayed parts of the fin.
 The anal fin has 4 robust spines and 13-16 soft rays and the relatively small pectoral fins have 16-17 rays.
 The caudal fin may be truncate or weakly emarginate. although it is rounded in juveniles.
 The head and the body are covered with tiny ctenoid scales and these reach the soft rayed parts of the dorsal and anal fins.
-Therer are no spines or serrations on the opercular bones.
+There are no spines or serrations on the opercular bones.
 They are silvery or greenish in colour marked with darker spots or bars.
 The scats vary in maximum total length from 30 cm for S. tetracanthus up to 38 cm for S. argus.